crisweber2600/animated-guide/README.md

 `GraphClientFactory` builds a `GraphServiceClient` using `DeviceCodeCredential`.
 `GraphScanner` retrieves drive items and converts them to `FileItem` records for detection.
+`GraphDriveService` exposes methods that call the Graph API directly and reads the `quickXorHash` value for each file.

 ## Graph Linking
 `GraphLinkService` replaces smaller copies with Graph shortcuts.
 It calls a drive service to create the shortcut and delete the redundant file.
+BDD scenarios in `DupScan.Tests` validate both scanning and linking workflows using the Reqnroll test runner.

 ## Google Drive Scanning
 `GoogleScanner` uses `GoogleDriveService` to list files via OAuth desktop